preetbhullar90/html-css-repository/README.md

 # Issue Left
 * No any issue left.
 __________________________________________________________________________________________________________________
-# Other Featurs
+# Other Features
 * The logo has linked with home page when User will click on the logo it will take to the home page.
 * In the form page,navigation bar and Email have a hover option when user will mouse over it.
 It will show diffrent colour.
 It is easy to understand for user that this is clickable links.
 * The home page blogs has also hover option when visiter will hover on it then images will zoom out.
 __________________________________________________________________________________________________________________

-# Featurs left to Implement
+# Features left to Implement
 * Navigation bar with hamburger logo on small screen.The reason why didn't do because i need to use javascript but this is only with HTML5 and CSS3.
 * Signup form and Email should give reponse to user on user Email.But again need javascript and datastroage oiption like mongodb.
 __________________________________________________________________________________________________________________